 Use our mobile app to alert you when your username or password is changed, a Picture Pay transaction or transfer is completed.

-Set up free security and balance alerts through our online banking to be notified via email or a text message when there is login activity or changes in your expected balance.
+Set up free security and balance alerts through our online banking.
+Then you will be notified via email or a text message when there is login activity or changes in your expected balance.

 Sign up for eStatements to avoid have your paper statement sitting in an unsecure mailbox.